 Our service differs from respite care offered in nursing homes as we aim to work with patients towards agreed goals, making the most of our specialist teams.
 We often focus on maintaining independence and enablement.

-During your stay, you can keep the same routines you have at home or change them if you want.
-You might want to come in for a rest, or you may want to try to improve some aspect of your physical health.
+During your stay, you can keep the same routines you have at home or adapt them with support from us.
+You may want to try to improve some aspect of your physical health.
 If you feel there is something you would like to change or improve we have therapists who can help you.

-If, whilst on the ward, your needs change and you require more medical input then we will transfer you to another ward (usually within the Hospice) at the earliest opportunity.
+If, whilst on the ward, your needs change and you require more medical input then we will transfer you to another part of the ward (usually within the Hospice) at the earliest opportunity.
 Your immediate needs are our first concern.

 This service is provided entirely free of charge.

 Reasons for admission to the respite and rehabilitation service

 We admit patients to the service for the following reasons: